nevwalkalone/Sorting-and-Priority-Queue/README.md

 This project was completed for the Data Structures course of the [Department of Computer Science of the Athens University of Economics and Business](https://www.dept.aueb.gr/el/cs), during the Fall semester of 2019-2020.

-The goal of this assignment was to get acquainted with **sorting algorithms and priority queues**.
+The goal of this assignment was to get acquainted with **Sorting Algorithms and Priority Queues**.
 It consists of 5 Parts.

 More specifically, this project addresses issues encountered in optimization problems regarding the allocation of memory resources for storing large volumes of data.
 Suppose you want to place all contents of a